sheldonsebastian/vbd_cxr/docs/index.md

 ![img.png](saved_images/thresholding_3.png)

+The No Findings class in our dataset is a 1x1 pixel in the top left corner of the image.
+Thus we need to predict a 1x1 if a chest x-ray is healthy.
 Using the thresholding logic, mAP of the No Findings class improved from <b>0.1368 to 0.9582</b> thus improving the overall mAP from <b>0.1979 to 0.2903</b>

 ## Results & Analysis